Economy of Nicaragua: Agriculture and food production

 Coffee became Nicaragua's principal crop in the 1870s, a position it still held in 1992 despite the growing importance of other crops.
 Cotton gained importance in the late 1940s, and in 1992 was the second biggest export earner.
 In the early 20th century, Nicaraguan governments were reluctant to give concessions to the large United States banana companies, and bananas never attained the level of prominence in Nicaragua that they reached in Nicaragua's Central American neighbors; bananas were grown in the country, however, and were generally the third largest export earner in the post-World War II period.
 Beef and animal byproducts, the most important agricultural export for the three centuries before the coffee boom of the late 19th century, were still important commodities in 1992.

 From the end of World War II to the early 1960s, the growth and diversification of the agricultural sector drove the nation's economic expansion.
 From the early 1960s until the increased fighting in 1977 caused by the Sandinista revolution, agriculture remained a robust and significant part of the economy, although its growth slowed somewhat in comparison with the previous postwar decades.
 Statistics for the next fifteen years, however, show stagnation and then a drop in agricultural production.

 The agricultural sector declined precipitously in the 1980s.
 Until the late 1970s, Nicaragua's agricultural export system generated 40 percent of the country's GDP, 60 percent of national employment, and 80 percent of foreign exchange earnings.
 Throughout the 1980s, the Contras destroyed or disrupted coffee harvests as well as other key income-generating crops.
 Private industry stopped investing in agriculture because of uncertain returns.
 Land was taken out of production of export crops to expand plantings of basic grain.
 Many coffee plants succumbed to disease.

 In 1989, the fifth successive year of decline, farm production declined by roughly 7 percent in comparison with the previous year.
 Production of basic grains fell as a result of Hurricane Joan in 1988 and a drought in 1989.
 By 1990 agricultural exports had declined to less than half the level of 1978.
 The only bright spot was the production of nontraditional export crops such as sesame, tobacco, and African palm oil.

 Services

 The service sector was estimated to account for 56.8% of the country's GDP, and employs 52% of the active population.
 This section includes transportation, commerce, warehousing, restaurant and hotels, arts and entertainment, health, education, financial and banking services, telecommunications as well as public administration and defense.

+Tourism

-Tourism in Nicaragua is one of the most important industries in the country.
+Tourism is one of the most important industries in the country.
 It is the second largest source of foreign exchange for the country and is predicted to become the first largest industry in 2007.
 The growth in tourism has positively affected the agricultural, commercial, finance, and construction industries as well.